StarRocks/starrocks/docs/en/loading/StreamLoad.md

 This section describes some system parameters that you need to configure if you choose the loading method Stream Load.
 These parameter configurations take effect on all Stream Load jobs.

 - `streaming_load_max_mb`: the maximum size of each data file you want to load.
 The default maximum size is 10 GB.
-For more information, see [BE configuration items](../administration/Configuration.md#be-configuration-items).
+For more information, see [Configure BE dynamic parameters](../administration/Configuration.md#configure-be-dynamic-parameters).

   We recommend that you do not load more than 10 GB of data at a time.
 If the size of a data file exceeds 10 GB, we recommend that you split the data file into small files that each are less than 10 GB in size and then load these files one by one.
 If you cannot split a data file greater than 10 GB, you can increase the value of this parameter based on the file size.